aarern/todays-yield-curve/README.md

 4. Go to trusted locations
 5. Click "Add New Location"
 6. Click "Browse"
-7. Locate the folder the Excel file is in and hit "OK"
+7. Locate the folder the Excel file is in and hit "OK."
-8. Check the box that says "Subfolders of this location are also trusted"
+8. Check the box that says "Subfolders of this location are also trusted."
 9. Hit "OK"
 10. Don't change the name of the file or the worksheets

 Steps to setting up the code:
-*install necessary pips*
+*Install necessary pip*
 1. pip install selenium webdriver-manager
-2. install pandas
+2. Install pandas
 3. pip install xlsxwriter

-1. Save the file down in the same location as the Excel file
+1. Save the file in the same location as the Excel file
-2. Copy the location of the Excel file in the folder (in the file explorer highlight the Excel file then hit (Ctrl Shift C) to copy the location)
+2. Copy the location of the Excel file in the folder (in the file explorer, highlight the Excel file, then hit Ctrl Shift C to copy the location)
 3. Open the coding environment
 4. Go to ln 123
 5. Replace the r"" with the location of the Excel file
 6. Ensure only one set of quotes is around the location
 7. Save
-8. Make sure the Excel file is not open when you run the script otherwise it won't work
+8. Make sure the Excel file is not open when you run the script, otherwise, it won't work
 9. Run the script every time you need to update the yield curve